Class Registration Guide

 5. Make sure courses are appropriate for degree completion

 Coursework that can be added to your Plan of Study (POS) (and count toward degree requirements) must be graduate level (500- and 600-level courses), and technical and quantitative in content.
 If you have any concerns if a course will meet these requirements, please check with the Sheri Tague, prior to registering for the course.
 Please provide course number/title/description/syllabus for review.
 (You can take courses that don’t meet these requirements for your own professional/personal development, but they will not count toward your degree requirements.)
-Example of courses that do not count toward ME degree requirements, include any course starting with ‘GRAD’ abbreviation, courses from Engineering Education, IE 590 Project Mgmt, ECE 695, Communication for Engineering Leaders, etc.
+Example of courses that do not count toward ME degree requirements, include (but are not limited to) any course starting with ‘GRAD’ abbreviation, courses from Engineering Education, IE 590 Project Mgmt, ECE 695, Communication for Engineering Leaders, etc.

 Summary of Online ME Master’s Course Requirements: